 The team took into consideration each firm’s years in business, industry awards received, and restaurant projects in the city.
 Whether you are renovating an outdated diner or building a restaurant from scratch, there’s a suitable architect on this list for you.

-Archiquadra has had its hands on such restaurants as thin-crust pizza destination Spris Pizzeria.
-The 1,500-square-foot space in the Lincoln Road Mall includes a commercial kitchen, also of Archiquadra’s design, as well as an outdoor area.
+Vertical Design Studio has designed restaurants such as Bachour, led by internationally recognized award-winning pastry chef, Antonio Bahour.
+It has also had its hands on such restaurants as thin-crust pizza destination Spris Pizzeria.
 In its review of the restaurant, Thrillist claims that the space is great for people-watching.
 The firm also designed the Toscana Divino restaurant in Mary Brickell Village.
-Stylish Cuisine featured the restaurant featuring a 160-seating capacity and a bar that can sit up to 30 persons.
-Archiquadra completed the work in collaboration with RCC, Avanti, Design-Build Professional, and Solver Structural.
+Stylish Cuisine featured the restaurant featuring a 160-seating capacity and a bar that can sit up to 30 persons and PM Steakhouse in the brickell area.

 Bigtime Design Studios